Delivering the political and regulatory advice to help your business succeed

 Experience includes: American Express, Boost Capital, Capital Safety, Direct Line Group, GMAC-RFC, LinkedIn, One Savings Bank, PayPal, Threadneedle, Towry and YourWealth.co.uk.

 Prior to joining the PR industry, Sophie worked with a film production company, Totem Media.
 Sophie is also a trustee for the RJC (Restorative Justice Council), who are responsible for representing restorative practitioners as well as setting the standard for restorative practice across criminal justice, education, care and communities.

 T +44 (0)20 7294 3657

-Stuart is Finance Director & Joint Managing Director of Lansons Communications.
+Stuart is Finance Director & Joint Managing Director of Lansons.
 Stuart looks after the partnership finances, along with being closely involved in the day-to-day running of the agency.
 Additionally, Stuart supports the acquisition, investment and growth strategy of the business.
 A Fellow of the Association of Chartered Certified Accountants, with over 20 years’ experience in the media and research industries.

 T +44 (0)20 7294 3672

 Tony co-founded Lansons in 1989 and has advised Governments, organisations and financial services companies on their image and reputation for over 25 years.
 He is Lansons' Chief Executive and also heads the agency's Corporate Practice, which includes our crisis and transactions teams.
 He retains an active consultancy role with clients, primarily in the corporate and financial services arenas.

 Tony's work has largely been split between building reputations for companies growing rapidly in the market and protecting the reputations of those with a leading position to maintain.
 He worked in financial communications with Dewe Rogerson in the 1980's, having begun his career in market research with MORI in 1982.